comprobo25/comprobo25.github.io/in-class/day14.md

 ### Connect to a Neato
-Grab a Neato with a partner or two -- make sure you pick one of the Neatos with a camera attachment on it.
+Grab a Neato with your table group -- make sure you pick one of the Neatos with a camera attachment on it.

 ```bash
 $ ros2 launch neato_node2 bringup.py host:=ip-of-your-neato